aashen12/stat-135-f22/README.md

-# Stat 135: Concepts of Statistics
+# Stat 135: Labs 102 and 105
+## Concepts of Statistics

 ## Lab Section Material